Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/_index.md

 ---
 title: "Running   Transfer CFT for the first time "
 linkTitle: "Running Transfer CFT for the first time"
 weight: 200
----The elements and tasks required to start {{< TransferCFT/axwayvariablesComponentShortName  >}} for the first time include:
+--- The elements and tasks required to start {{< TransferCFT/axwayvariablesComponentShortName  >}} for the first time include:

 - [Set the environment](#Operations_to_perform_before_starting_CFT)